zinc-collective/convene/features/parameter-types/README.md

 1. [Actors], the person or program performing a Step.
 2. [Rooms], where people congregate to work together.
-3. [Workspaces], which group Rooms and People for access and discoverability purposes.
+3. [Spaces], which group Rooms and People for access and discoverability purposes.

 [actors]: ./actors.js
 [rooms]: ./rooms.js
-[workspaces]: ./workspaces.js
+[spaces]: ./spaces.js